Giraffa camelopardalis tippelskirchi

-- We provide support for a giraffe protection program in Kenya that creates a healthy and safe habitat for giraffes and other wildlife.
+- The Zoo provides support for a giraffe protection program in Kenya that creates a healthy and safe habitat for giraffes and other wildlife.
 Hirola are one of the rarest antelope in the world and they live in the same area as giraffes.
 This work is saving giraffe, hirola, lions, African wild dog, and many other species.

-- We provide salaries and training for Kenyan rangers conducting daily patrols.
+- The Zoo provides salaries and training for Kenyan rangers conducting daily patrols.